UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

    quotients to be abelian (or non-abelian), this imposes strict TCT type constraints on $\mathrm{Con}(A_G)$.

 ### 2.3.
-The Notion of "Tameness" and the Significance of "Empty Tails" in Minimal Sets
+Tameness and the Significance of Empty Tails in Minimal Sets

 The term "tame" in TCT broadly refers to the well-behaved, structured nature of local polynomial operations, particularly on the **body** of an (α, β)-minimal set $U$.
 TCT